portfors-lab/sparkle/doc/guide/overview.rst

 Data Collection Display
 -----------------------

+This is the main display for use during recording.

 Recording Trace
 ~~~~~~~~~~~~~~~~
 The plot in the bottom left displays the response trace.The xaxis will update with the widow size specified on the control interface.